Alien vs. Predator Central logo

 An Elite Predator from Aliens vs. Predator: Requiem

-Within the Yautja hierarchy, the Elite Predators emerge as seasoned hunters who have yet to attain the elder status.
-These blooded warriors boast an impressive array of trophies, having ventured on numerous hunts across various planets.
+Elite Predators are seasoned blooded hunters who have not yet reached elder status.
+These warriors usually boast an impressive array of trophies, having ventured on numerous hunts across various planets.
 When the need arises, they are entrusted with special missions, such as mentoring young bloods, eradicating Alien infestations, or safeguarding Predator equipment from falling into the wrong hands.
 Notable examples of these elite Predators include Wolf from Aliens vs. Predator: Requiem and Dark from the 2010 video game Aliens vs. Predator.

 Elder Predator